Eric8932/Create-and-Find-Flatness/README.md

 For text classification tasks, we used the data provided by LAMOL.
 You can find the data from [link to data](https://drive.google.com/file/d/1rWcgnVcNpwxmBI3c5ovNx-E8XKOEL77S/view).
 Please download it and put it into the datasets folder.
 Then uncompress and pre-process the data:
 ```
 tar -xvzf LAMOL.tar.gz
 cd ../scripts
 python preprocess.py
 ```
 For NER tasks, we used the CoNLL-03 and OntoNotes-5.0 datasets.
 We put the CoNLL-03 in the ./datasets folder.
 For OntoNotes-5.0, you could apply for it from [link](https://catalog.ldc.upenn.edu/LDC2013T19) and pre-process it to the same format as the CoNLL-03.

+### Model
+The pretrained model could be downloaded from [link](https://share.weiyun.com/vsul7HBQ) and put in the ./models folder.

 ## Running the code